 Skip to content

-Use this guide when you are upgrading an existing ZettelForge install from v2.1.x (JSONL) to v2.2.x (SQLite default) and want to carry your notes, knowledge graph, and entity index forward.
+Use this guide when you are upgrading an existing ZettelForge installation from v2.1.x (JSONL storage) to v2.2.0 or newer (SQLite default) and you want to carry your notes, knowledge graph, and entity index forward.

-Fresh installs do not need this — SQLite is the default and MemoryManager() will create an empty database in the configured data directory on first use.
+Fresh installs do not need this.
+ZettelForge 2.2.0 and later create an empty SQLite database on first use.

 Prerequisites